-There are some special classes of production functions that are often analyzed in both macroeconomics and microeconomics, namely homogeneous and homothetic production functions.
-Various geometric properties of these production models were obtain in the last period of time by many geometers, but there are some non-homogeneous production functions, including the famous Spillman-Mitscherlich and transcendental production functions, which were not enough investigated from a differential geometric point of view.
+Two classes of production functions have been investigated more thoroughly in economics, namely homogeneous and homothetic production functions.
+Various geometric properties of these production models were obtained in the last period of time by many geometers, but there are some non-homogeneous production functions, including the famous Spillman-Mitscherlich and transcendental production functions, which were not enough investigated from a differential geometric point of view.

 We recall that the Spillman-Mitscherlich production function is defined by

 where $A,a_1,\ldots,a_n$ are positive constants.
 On the other hand, the transcendental production function is given by

 where $A$ is a positive constant and $a_1,b_1,\ldots,a_n,b_n$ are real constants (usually taken from the closed interval $[0,1]$), such that